Saturday, 3 October 2015

 As you can expect the woman went through all the stages of grief.
 It took months for her to finally come to terms with all that had happened to her.
 Although she had wanted to give up on God - she didn't.
 She continued to attend church services and serving the same way she did before she came face to face with adversity.
 After weeks of fasting and praying and gruelling chemotherapy, doctors told her she was in the clear.
 Her children returned home and went back to school.

 This woman’s experiences inspired her to birth a book which inspired many who had gone through the same experiences she had and those who had not.
 The woman moved around the country holding motivational seminars drawing from her life experiences.
 She went on a campaign to raise awareness about breast cancer and dealing with grief.
 Before long the woman had raised enough money to open a Youth Support Centre for kids going through a tumultuous time in their lives.
 Through her experiences, lives were changed and saved.

-Out of all this the woman got something that money couldn’t buy - satisfaction and fulfillment.
-She came to realise that although God had allowed awful things to happen to her, there was a greater purpose behind her suffering.
+Out of all this, the woman got something that money couldn’t buy - satisfaction and fulfilment.
+She came to realise that although God had allowed awful things to happen to her, there was a higher purpose behind her suffering.
 Had she continued to wallow in self-pity, blaming everybody and everything, her life wouldn’t have turned out the way it had.
-Her children would not have learnt great lessons from her and it would’ve been a complete tragedy.
+Her children would not have learnt great lessons from her, and it would’ve been a complete tragedy.